SkylineCommunications/dataminer-docs/develop/EPM_Integration_Training/Other_Options/Other_Options.md

 ## EPM configuration

-There are a couple of options that are required for the EPM protocol to have so the DMS knows which element in the Frontend of the system.
+There are a couple of options that are required for the EPM protocol to have so the DMS knows which element is the front end of the system.
 First is a parameter named “Elementmanagertype” and the other is having the Protocol.Display@type attribute set to "element manager".
 More information can be found here: [EPM Integration in Cube](xref:AdvancedEpm)

- On startup, the DMS will crawl through the system to find which element has these conditions met to establish as the Frontend.
+On startup, the DMS will crawl through the system to find which element has these conditions met to establish it as the front end.
 To avoid having to do this crawl, you can set this property using an Automation script.
-The [EpmConfig](https://catalog.dataminer.services/details/automation-script/3713) script will do so after inputting the Dataminer and Element ID of the Frontend.
+The [EpmConfig](https://catalog.dataminer.services/details/automation-script/3713) script will do so after inputting the DataMiner and Element ID of the front end.

 ### Topology soft launch